core-wg/resource-directory/draft-ietf-core-resource-directory.md

     Directory which is on the network service side of the NAT gateway, the endpoint MUST use a persistent port for the outgoing registration in order to provide the NAT gateway with a valid network address for replies and incoming requests.

+    Endpoints that register with a con that contains a path component need to carefully consider the rules of relative URI resolution.
+    Typically, links submitted by such an endpoint are of the `path-noscheme` form.

   extra-attrs :=
   : Additional registration attributes (optional).
 The endpoint can pass any